geeky-sambhav/ML-notes/ML.md

 - **Flexibility:** Handles overlapping data effectively.
 - **Informative Membership Degrees:** Membership degrees provide additional insight into data point relationships with clusters.
+**Flexible Cluster Shapes:**
+- K-means tends to assume spherical clusters.
+C-means, however, is more flexible and can accommodate clusters of various shapes and sizes due to the fuzzy membership assignment.
+- **Robust to Noise and Outliers:**

+- The fuzzy membership nature of c-means makes it less sensitive to noise and outliers in the data compared to k-means.
+Outliers might have lower membership scores in all clusters, reducing their influence.
 **Disadvantages:**

 - **Initialization Sensitivity:** Like K-means, sensitive to initial centroid placement.
 Running it multiple times can help.